-Last Saturday’s windy weather did little to dampen the action at the Forbes Showground for the annual Rodeo.
+Last Saturday’s windy weather did little to dampen the action at the Forbes Showground for the annual rodeo.

-Event Organiser Shaun Read said numbers were down from previous years due to the gusty weather and amount of other events in the region.
+Event organiser Shaun Read said numbers were down from previous years due to the gusty weather and amount of other events in the region.

-An estimated 1,500 to 2,000 people came through the gates to watch the thrills and spills of the rodeo.
+Despite this, an estimated 1,500 to 2,000 people came through the gates to watch the thrills and spills of the rodeo.

 Current Australian Saddle Bronc Riding champion Ben Lees showed off his skills when he won the Saddle Bronc Ride.

 Among the other winners were Darcy Kersh who took out first place in calf roping and Tim Richardson who won the steer wrestling event.